First Time Campers

 In Alaska, all gas stations are self-service.
 Almost all require the zip code for your credit card to be entered, which only works with American cards.
 With all foreign credit cards you need to bring the card to the cashier, let them know up to what amount you like to be authorized to fill up, and usually leave the card with the cashier while filling your tank.
 You then go back to the cashier who at this point will make the final charge to your card (they may or may not put a hold on the card for the amount authorized when you bring the card in initially).

-In Yukon, some gas stations are self-service, others have an attendant gassing up for you.
+In the Yukon, ssome gas stations are self-service, while others have an attendant to pump gas for you.